Skip to main content

 6

-Payroll > Employee Information > Employees > 'Accruals' tab.
+TASS.web Payroll HRM > Payroll > Employee Information > Employees on the 'Accruals' tab.

 Check the employee's leave accruals on the 'Accruals' tab.

-You must ensure that the leave accruals that the employee will be entitled to as a full timer are displayed in this tab.
-If an accrual is not present, you should add it and enter the 'Commencement Date' as the date the employee commenced as a full time employee.
+You must ensure that the leave accruals the employee will be entitled to as a full-time employee are displayed in this tab.
+If an accrual is not present, you should add it and enter the 'Commencement Date' as the date the employee commenced as a full-time employee.

 JavaScript errors detected